nikikana/officework/README.md

 ### Compiling

-Finally, compile your site by running the `jekyll` command.
+Finally, compile your site by running the `jekyll build` command.
 Your finished site will be available in the `_site` directory.

 ### Saving your work